ledermann/docker-rails/README.md

 ## Why?

-This repo demonstrates my way of building Rails applications.
+This project demonstrates my way of building Rails applications.
 The techniques used to build the app should not be considered as "best practice", maybe there are better ways to build.
 Any [feedback](https://github.com/ledermann/docker-rails/issues/new) would be appreciated.

 ## Multi container architecture